mattoni/yester/docs/README.md

 Lets look at these one by one.

 ### `beforeEnter`
 Triggered before calling `enter`.

-This is your chance to go ahead and redirect the user if you want (e.g. if they are not logged in), just return `Promise.resolve({redirect:'/newPath'})`.
+* This is your chance to go ahead and redirect the user if you want (e.g. if they are not logged in), just return `Promise.resolve({redirect:'/newPath'})`.
+* Otherwise just return nothing and we will move on to `enter` (if any).

 ### `enter`
 Yay, they made it.
-Use the oldPath, newPath, params to your hearts content.
+Use the `{oldPath, newPath, params}` to your hearts content.

 ### `beforeLeave`
 The are about to leave.

-If the `newPath` is not something you like, you can go ahead and return `false` to prevent them moving (be sure to let them know why by adding some notification to your state/UI).
-You can even go ahead and chose to redirect them elsewhere.
+* If the `newPath` is not something you like, you can go ahead and return `false` to prevent them moving (be sure to let them know why by adding some notification to your state/UI).
+* You can even go ahead and chose to redirect them elsewhere (return `Promise<{ redirect: string, replace?: boolean }>`).

 ## Ordering Routes
 The router takes an array of `RouteConfig` objects.
 On a route change (browser hash change or pushstate event), we go through these routes one by one.
 So you can order the routes in decreasing priority e.g. error pages: